junxit/us-congress-bills-116/bill.md

 This Act may be cited as the “Non-Judicial Foreclosure Debt Collection Clarification Act”.

 ## § 2.
-Enforcers of security interests
+Enforcement of security interests

 Section 803(6) of the Fair Debt Collection Practices Act (15 U.S.C.
 1692a(6)) is amended by striking “For the purpose of section 808(6), such term also includes any person who uses any instrumentality of interstate commerce or the mails in any business the principal purpose of which is the enforcement of security interests.”.